Codeception/codeception.github.com/docs/modules/Unit.markdown

 #### changeProperty

-Updates property of selected object
+Updates a single property of the selected object
 Can update even private and protected properties.

  * param $obj